Smurl haunting: History

 Spokespeople for the Roman Catholic Church, Diocese of Scranton said they were unsure what might be causing the disturbances.
 St. Bonaventure University theology professor Alphonsus Trabold, OFM, said there might be other "less demonic" explanations.
 The home was blessed by several priests who said they saw "no harmful activity while on the property."
 Janet Smurl claimed an unidentified priest performed three "unsuccessful" exorcisms, and that the demon avoided the rites by "moving between the double-block home" and following the family to other locations.
 In 1986, a priest from the local diocese spent two nights at the Smurl home and said "nothing unusual happened" during his stay there.

 In 1986, the Smurls told the press they were tired of the constant media bombardment; however within a few months, they had authored (along with Ed and Lorraine Warren and Scranton newspaper writer Robert Curran) a paperback book version of their story called The Haunted published by St. Martin's Press.
 The book was criticized by reviewers such as Wilkes-Barre Times Leader staff writer Joseph Marusfak who wrote, "Robert Curran forsakes the principles of his trade to give readers a one-sided account of what did or didn't occur over several years in Jack and Janet Smurl's former home".
 Reviewer Mary Beth Gehrman wrote that the book was poorly written, adding that "it is hard to conceive of a supposedly sophisticated objective and (as far as I know, at least until now) credible reporter like Curran taking their story seriously given the complete lack of any empirical or physical evidence to support it."

 That same year, the pastor of Immaculate Conception Parish in West Pittston, Rev. Joseph Adonizio, said the Smurls felt that after intense prayers, "things are back to normal."
 In 1987, Janet Smurl told reporters that they still heard knocking and saw shadows.
 After the Smurl family moved to Wilkes-Barre, Debra Owens moved into the former Smurl home in 1988 and told reporters she "never encountered anything supernatural while living there."

 In 1991, a two-hour made-for-TV movie titled The Haunted was released by 20th Century Fox, written by Curran, the Warrens, and the Smurls, and starring Jeffrey DeMunn as Jack Smurl and Sally Kirkland as Janet Smurl.

 The 2025 horror film, The Conjuring: Last Rites, offers a loosely adapted portrayal of the Smurl haunting.

+Jack Smurl died in 2017 and Janet Smurl died in 2026.